Goal setting is so much more than just saying „I want something to happen“

 T — time-bound

 While outlining your goal as specific, clear and precise as you can, it is also very helpful to define your five “W”: What do I want to accomplish?
 Why is that goal important to me?
 Who is involved?
 Where is it located?
 Which conditions, resources or limitations are involved?

 Measurable means what exactly is it you want to achieve, how do you want to feel or what do you want to see when you have reached this goal.
 You need measurable elements so you can stay focused and track your progress.
 Define those elements attractive and engaging to keep you motivated.
-Achievable means that your goal must be appealing and desirable to you, there has to be value to achieving it.
+Achievable means that your goal must be appealing and desirable to you, there has to be value in achieving it.
 And don’t forget: you need to know your strengths and weaknesses.
 Reasonable — your pre-set goal needs to remain possible and realistic even if it gets you outside of your comfort zone.
-Time-bound — every goal needs a deadline so you have an end point to work toward.
+Time-bound — every goal needs a deadline so you have an endpoint to work toward.
 And last but not least: always draft your goals positively.
 Focusing on the NOT TO-DOS doesn’t work well long term.
 Now, what’s next?

 Write down your goals

 When we start writing down our goals they become physical, real to us, and we are more likely to accomplish them.
 I don’t know about you but when I write down my goals I feel like I can’t make more excuses for forgetting about them.
 And besides, that spares me a series of chaotic distractions that I have no control over so I can use my time and resources productively.